ruthyankson/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 ## 6-puts2.c
 Prints every other even character of a string, starting with the first character, followed by a new line.

+## 7-puts_half.c
+Prints the last half of a string, followed by a new line.